 A good eBook provides value to potential clients.
 It should help them, engage them, inspire them, and above all, help to put them in a position to pick up what you are putting down.

-This article highlight 5 reasons why creating a free eBook is a great idea to help your business, and shows various tips and tricks to creating the perfect eBook that will do just that.
+This article highlight 5 reasons why creating a free eBook is a great idea, and shows various tips and tricks to creating the perfect eBook that will do just that.

 Before we discuss some of the many benefits of creating a free eBook, it is important to note that creating an eBook is a time consuming task.

-Not only that, but it requires intimate knowledge of your industry - because it needs to be directly relevant to your business in order to be effective as a marketing tool.
+Not only that, but it requires intimate knowledge of your industry - because it needs to be directly relevant in order to be effective as a marketing tool.

 1. Showcase expertise

 Free eBooks should be packed full of awesome advice and information.
-This information should be highly relevant to your business or blog - and highly relevant to potential customers.
+This information should be highly relevant to your site - and highly relevant to potential customers.

 Think of a free eBook as a platform to show off.
 If there is something your business does well, talk about it.
 I'm not suggesting you divulge sensitive information, but there is always plenty of good information that a company can provide about their industry, how things get done, innovations, creativity, and so on.

 An eBook is your time to shine.
-Demonstrate knowledge and skills so that anyone reading that eBook is left in no doubt that your business is competent and knowledgeable.
+Demonstrate knowledge and skills so that anyone reading that eBook is left in no doubt that you are competent and knowledgeable.